MissPi75/MissPi75/README.md

 For the time being, all documents are available only in Polish.

-- DareIT-FC: test documentation created during my software tester course at Future Collars crosschecked with my mentor during DareIT mentoring programme.
-- AIDEAS: presentation and screen capture of AI agentic flow created by Team #175 "Drużyna" during AIDEAS AI course.
-POC of network of AI Agents (in dedicated no-code platform Generator GPT) in order to optimize backend processes of a FMCG comany.
-Additionally, a link to video on YouTube where one of our team members talks about the programme.
 - AK1944: checklists, bug reports and screenshots (Google Sheets links).
 Test documentation of AK1944 website resdesign project.
 3-tester-team.

+- AIDEAS: presentation and screen capture of AI agentic flow created by Team #175 "DrużynA" during AIDEAS AI course.
+POC of network of AI Agents (in dedicated no-code platform Generator GPT) in order to optimize backend processes of an FMCG company.
+Additionally, a link to video on YouTube where one of our team members talks about the programme.

+- DareIT-FC: test documentation created during my software tester course at Future Collars crosschecked with my mentor during DareIT mentoring programme.

 <!---